shivani-0409/accounts-mgr/README.md

 # accounts-mgr
-This is a Create account API.
+This is the account manager API.